Adaptive Algorithms for Relatively Lipschitz Continuous Convex Optimization Problems: Universal Algorithms for Relatively Smooth and Relatively Lipschitz Continuous Convex Optimization Problems

 \begin{proof} The proof is given in Appendix D. \end{proof}

 The optimality of Algorithm \ref{Algor2} for the class of convex and $M$-relatively Lipschitz continuous problems can be proved similar to Remark \ref{remarkoptim}.
-The optimal rate of convergence $O(\varepsilon^{-1})$ for the class of $L$-relatively smooth problems takes place for Algorithm \ref{Algor2}, as $L$ does not depend on $\varepsilon$.
+The optimal rate of convergence $O(\varepsilon^{-1})$ for the class of $L$-relatively smooth problems also takes place for Algorithm \ref{Algor2}. \alex{For more details see the conclusion of proof in Appendix E, the proof of these facts for Algorithm \ref{Algor2} can be obtained analogously.}

 Let us now formulate a variant of the universal method for relatively Lipschitz continuous and relatively smooth problems which makes it possible to prove the guaranteed preservation of the optimal complexity estimates.
 This method is listed as Algorithm \ref{universal_alg2}, below.